tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Many Hurts

+1/Day

+The wand is hard to describe; it hurts to look at it.
+When you roll damage dice for an arcane spell, reroll the damage against one of the targets you hit and take the second result.
+If the second result is lower than the first, the damage becomes ongoing damage instead.

+**Quirk:** Excessive brutality toward fallen foes.

+---

 #### Metal Detecting

 In addition to improving your arcane spells, this wand allows you to detect concentrations of metal buried underground.
 It’s not especially precise, but can tell you the rough distance and direction to any nearby deposits of raw (or worked) gold, iron or other metals.